 The current legislative landscape that regulates both travel agents and tour operators in Ireland was introduced into law in 1982 following the spectacular collapse of Bray Travel the previous year.
-Bray Travel had been the largest tour operator in the state at that time and the financial fallout from that event which was estimated to be in the region of €1.5M at the time was largely the reason why the subsequent legislation was introduced.
-Under the new scheme all entities wishing to trade in the republic of Ireland would have to be both licensed and bonded for a percentage of their turnover each year — currently 4% in the case of travel agents and 10% if you are a tour operator.
+Bray Travel had been the largest tour operator in the state at that time and the financial fallout from that event which was estimated to be in the region of €1.5M was largely the reason why the subsequent legislation was introduced.
+Under the new scheme, all entities wishing to trade in the republic of Ireland had to be both licensed and bonded for a percentage of their turnover each year — currently 4% in the case of travel agents and 10% if you are a tour operator.

-The travel trade in Ireland has been suggesting for years that the current system should be replaced with a more equitable one that would take cognizance of the anomalies that currently prevail so that EVERY SINGLE CONSUMER could be protected in the event of a failure of their service provider in the future.
-The Only solution that can work is one whereby every single Traveller leaving the country by sea or air pays a modest levy (which could be as low as €0.50) which goes into a central fund out of which consumers would be compensated in the event of losing their monies — a kind of universal travel insurance policy if you will.
-The beauty of such a system is that it would capture all those instances where someone has booked their flight, car hire, accommodation, transfer, sigh-seeing excursion, ferry passage or inclusive package through an online entity — that may be located at the other side of the world.
+The travel trade in Ireland has been suggesting for years that the current system should be replaced with a more equitable one that would take cognizance of the anomalies that currently prevail so that EVERY SINGLE CONSUMER can be protected in the event of a failure of their service provider in the future.
+The only solution that can work is one whereby every single traveler leaving the country by sea or air pays a modest levy (which could be as low as €0.50) which goes into a central fund out of which consumers would be compensated in the event of losing their monies — a kind of universal travel insurance policy, if you will.
+The beauty of such a system is that it would capture all those instances where someone has booked their flight, car hire, accommodation, transfer, sightseeing excursion, ferry booking or inclusive package through an online entity — that may be located at the other side of the world.

-Consumers accept that they must pay an insurance premium to cover their car, house, health, pet, tech gadgets so why should travel be any different?
+Consumers accept that they must pay an insurance premium to cover their car, house, health, pet and tech gadgets etc., so why should their travel arrangements be any different?
 And here’s the biggest obscenity of the current status quo — the largest de facto travel agent in the country is none other than Ryanair yet they are excluded from having to comply with the same regulations as those imposed on those smaller companies who trade in the same space and who, let’s be honest, provide a far better level of customer care than their larger counterpart!